briancappello/flask-unchained/README.md

 The architecture and "developer experience" of how Flask Unchained and its bundles work is inspired by the [Symfony Framework](https://symfony.com/), which is enterprise-level awesome, aside from the fact that it isn't Python ;) (Symfony is itself inspired by the [Spring Framework](https://spring.io/).)
 If you're familiar with Symfony/Spring, I hope you'll find my take on them both Pythonic and much more simple.
 Convention over configuration (with the option for customization when you need it) remains a cornerstone of Flask Unchained.

 I would also like give a shout out to [factory_boy](https://factoryboy.readthedocs.io/en/latest/), where I discovered [in its source code](https://github.com/FactoryBoy/factory_boy/blob/master/factory/base.py) one of the [metaprogramming patterns](https://github.com/briancappello/py-meta-utils#py-meta-utils) that helps make Flask Unchained so flexible and powerful.
 It's used throughout Flask Unchained, but notably in the [SQLAlchemy Bundle](https://flask-unchained.readthedocs.io/en/latest/bundles/sqlalchemy.html#usage) (to make all the [`class Meta` options](https://github.com/briancappello/sqlalchemy-unchained#included-meta-options) work).
-SQLAlchemy Unchained takes inspiration from both Django ORM's [`class Meta` options](https://docs.djangoproject.com/en/2.2/ref/models/options/) and Doctrine (arguably the best PHP ORM)'s [EntityManager](https://www.doctrine-project.org/api/orm/latest/Doctrine/ORM/EntityManager.html).
+SQLAlchemy Unchained's optional "sugar" (`Meta` options) take inspiration from Django ORM's [`class Meta` options](https://docs.djangoproject.com/en/2.2/ref/models/options/), while the `SessionManager` and `ModelManager` services are inspired by Doctrine's (arguably the best PHP ORM)'s [EntityManager](https://www.doctrine-project.org/api/orm/latest/Doctrine/ORM/EntityManager.html).

-In truth, I have learned an absolutely incredible amount from the entire Flask ecosystem while building Flask Unchained.
-It's an incredible community, and I hope you enjoy my effort to give back.
+I have learned an absolutely incredible amount from the entire Flask ecosystem while building Flask Unchained.
+It's an incredible community, and I would love to see it continue growing.
 If you have any feedback or are interested in hacking on Flask Unchained itself, your input would be greatly appreciated!
-Let's take this baby to the moon.